Desean2001/The-best-portfolio-ever/README.md

 Webpage has a decription of myself and multiple applications of my own making (stand ins for now).

-Webpage has my information at bottom of page, with links to github and linked in profiles.
+Webpage has my information at bottom of page, with links to github and linked-in profiles.